Datos sobre Natpro.

 Use half the dose in the morning and half in the evening to maintain levels.

 If symptoms are severe increase the dose to between 400 - 500mg/day.
-You should expect to see results in 4 - 7 days on the high dose though sometimes it may take longer.

 If you do not reduce slowly over a few weeks adverse symptoms may return.
 If they do you will need to increase the dose incrementally again by 20mg until you find the dose that stabilises symptoms.